 Area 1 – Contents Navigation

-This area of the screen will have the navigation around the site reference.
+This area of the screen will have the navigation around the Help Guide.
 This should be in the form of a collapsible menu with subsections appearing under selected sections.

 There will likely be two levels of items.
 Level two items sitting under a level one description.

-Whilst using the Site Reference/Help the text will appear by the use of a mouse over event.
-However, when a user is trying to make use of the Site Reference/Help to find out how to do something, the above manner may appear to be a rather cumbersome method since the user will have to mouse over or click on each point on the screen to see what it does.
+Whilst using the Help Guide/Help the text will appear by the use of a mouse over event.
+However, when a user is trying to make use of the Help Guide to find out how to do something, the above manner may appear to be a rather cumbersome method since the user will have to mouse over or click on each point on the screen to see what it does.

 Level One